FrustratedGameDev/project2/README.md

 ---|---
 Step 4: Read in depth| 1
 question| 1

+The links to the entire data set for this extractor can be found here:

 #### Bad Smells
 Some labels were only used once, and that is an indication that they should have been pulled into other labels instead.